DarrelYee/Background_Matting_Tutorial/README.md

 ![alt text](https://github.com/DarrelYee/Background_Matting_Tutorial/blob/main/demo.png)

-Exisiting background removal methods tend to use a binary mask to separate the foreground subject from the background; see above image for an example of Zoom's implementation.
+Exisiting background removal methods tend to use a binary mask to separate the foreground subject from the background; see above image for an example of Zoom's implementation (middle example).
 This method of masking produces a result that contains artifacts near finely-detailed portion of the image, including hair or semi-transparent objects.
-The alternative is to use a chroma key compositing with a fixed-colour background (also known as green screening) as commonly performed in new broadcoasts and CGI.
+The alternative is to use chroma key compositing with a fixed-colour background (also known as green screening) as commonly performed in news broadcoasts and CGI.

 Lin et al. proposes a new method that is able to achieve much higher quality result with respect to fine details, while also running in real time, without the need for a fixed-colour background.
 To achieve this, the model uses an additional input to the model: image of the pure background, and outputs an alpha-level masking (known as alpha matte in the paper) of the subject foreground.
 In essence, this is a segmentation model which outputs an alpha mask instead of a binary mask.